scilus/containers-scilus/docker-bake.md

 In the same fashion, only some images get pushed to Dockerhub.
 This is done by specifying the `tags` parameter of targets to push.
-Targets that are always pushed have them directly.
+Targets that are always pushed have them directly specified in the main recipe.
 To add tags to targets that don't have them, or overwritte the ones already defined, multiple dockfiles can be used.
 The one placed after the main build definition redefines the build targets, only modifying the `tags` parameter.

-Variables are used to define versions of the dependencies to install.
-When calling `bake` with more than one `.hcl` file, variable overwritting is performed

 ___